domeengine/dome/docs/modules/io.md

 Given a valid `path`, creates the directory, if it doesn't already exist and makes parent directories as needed.

 #### `static doesFileExist(path: String): Boolean`
 Checks if the path to the given file exists.
+Does not check the tar bundle

-#### `static createDirectory(path: String): Number`
+#### `static doesDirectoryExist(path: String): Boolean`
 Checks if the path to the given directory exists.
-Return values
-* 0 means the directory does not exist
-* 1 means the directory exists
-* 2 means the path leads to A file
+Will also return false if the path is to A file instead.
+Does not check the tar bundle.